P. N. Kaul: Service in Tibet

-In 1959, after a short stint in Delhi, six months after emigration of the Dalai Lama to India, Kaul was posted in Lhasa as India's Consul-General.
+In 1959, after a short stint in Delhi, six months after emigration of the 14th Dalai Lama to India, Kaul was posted in Lhasa as India's Consul-General.
 Tibet, at that time, was going through tumultuous times, due to Chinese occupation and large-scale exodus of the locals.
 Kaul has described this "repressive state", albeit circumspectly.
 The small community of Tibetan Muslims were in particular jeopardy.
 Although the Indian response to their asylum was initially lukewarm, ultimately India agreed to take them as Indian nationals and Kaul, as head of the Indian Mission, facilitated to get them domiciled in Kashmir.

 Service in SSB

 Kaul returned from Lhasa in November 1961 and got posted as Deputy Secretary (Tibetan Refugees) in the Ministry of External Affairs.
 In 1965, he was transferred to the Emergency Affairs II (EA-II) cell of the Cabinet Secretariat.
 This cell used to deal with the Directorate General of Security, comprising Special Service Bureau, Aviation Research Centre and Special Frontier Force.
 R&AW, which would control this outfit, was still in the future.
 While working in EA-II cell, in early 1966, Kaul found "an interesting field assignment", to quote his memoirs, and got posted as Divisional Organiser of SSB in Ranikhet.
 From 24 October 1968 to 20 April 1972, Kaul was Director of SSB.
 However, due to the covert nature of SSB at the time, Kaul mentions the organisation by the innovative name, Border Home Guards, and largely skips over the operational details.
-For example, Kaul's tenure as Director coincided with the Bangladesh War, when the SSB got engaged in activities like training of the Mukti Bahini and Mujib Bahini in guerrilla warfare, running the Bangla Desh Radio etc.
+For example, Kaul's tenure as director coincided with the Bangladesh War, when the SSB got engaged in training the Mukti Bahini and Mujib Bahini in guerrilla warfare, running the Bangla Desh Radio, etc.